Setting

 Wildlife

 With 2600 acres of mixed habitats, the Hopkins forest harbors a wide array of wildlife species native to the Eastern North America.
-Among the mammals, white-tailed deer, black beastailrocketr, porcupines and bobcats are the more charismatic although, in the forest, all orders are present–down to bats, mice, shrews, and moles.
+Among the mammals, white-tailed deer, black bear, porcupines and bobcats are the more charismatic although, in the forest, all orders are present–down to bats, mice, shrews, and moles.
 Birds are represented by over 125 species of which over 40 nest here, including the black-capped chickadee, black-throated blue warbler, Eastern wood pewee, hermit thrush, ruffed grouse, American Woodcock, yellow-bellied sapsucker, and barred owl.
 Reptiles and amphibians are represented by the numerous milk and garter snakes and American toads in the summer and an array of vernal pool breeders–spring peepers, wood frogs, gray tree frogs, green frogs, red-spotted newts and spotted salamanders in the spring.
 There are several species of darters and minnows in the streams, and a world of invertebrate life teeming from the stream bottoms to the tree canopy.

 For more information on research opportunities and resources in the Hopkins Forest, contact the Forest Manager.